Updated September 22, 2020

 Can I use elements besides furniture, barriers, and ramps?

-Yes, umbrellas with a weighted base are allowed on authorized sidewalk and roadway seating areas but may not extend past the barrier or obstruct access to or ventilation of utility covers.
+Yes, umbrellas with a weighted base or tents or other shelters, not to exceed 400 SF in total or fully enclose the seating area, which follow manufacturers installation instructions to secure the tents properly and safely are allowed on authorized sidewalk and roadway seating areas but may not extend past the barrier or obstruct access to or ventilation of utility covers.
+Areas of multiple tents that are combined or are tied to each other cannot exceed 400 SF in total.
+Umbrellas and tents should not be used during inclement weather such as high wind condition.
+Sign up for a Weather Advisory Subscription.
+Refer to the DOB 2020-013 Bulletin.
 Platforms may be installed in authorized roadway seating areas behind the required barrier to flush height with curb to facilitate ADA compliance, prevent the curb from becoming a tripping hazard, and allow drainage to underpass seating.
 Such platforms shall not block rain water drainage getting to the curb or flowing along the curb and shall not obstruct access to or ventilation of utility covers.

 There is not much space in front of my building, and the owner of the building next door is willing to let me use their space for tables.
 May I add tables and extend into their property?